Units required to graduate: 128

 Important Dates for Seniors and their Families:

 Q. What is a Graduation Review?

-A. The Graduation Review is "your rite of passage" out of college, the Johnston Center, or whatever life experiences you have survived and relished in the last four to five years.
-This is the meeting where your advisor reads an objective précis of your education based on your course evaluations.
+A. The Graduation Review is your "rite of passage" out of college, the Johnston Center, or whatever life experiences you have survived and relished in the last four to five years.
+This is the meeting where your advisor may read an objective précis of your education based on your course evaluations.
 Your faculty and peers will ask you questions about what you've learned.
 You can reflect on how you took ownership of your education, what worked, what didn't, what the communities were like (or not like) for you.
 It is the most exciting and memorable aspect of the Johnston academic process.
-Graduation Reviews will be held this year between January and April.
+Graduation Reviews are required in order to graduate from the Johnston Center.

 Q. How do I Schedule my Graduation Review?

 A. Graduation Reviews are scheduled by Kerry Robles, Johnston's Department Coordinator.
 But you must coordinate with Kerry to find out the dates and times available in the Johnston calendar, as well as your advisor and committee members to find out which day/time works for everyone.
 Graduation Reviews do not exceed one hour.

 Checklist for Seniors:

 In addition to the commencement information for seniors on the website, please use the following instructions to help guide you through the graduation process.
 If you haven’t checked off everything on this list, you will know that you are not finished.
 Graduation Reviews must be scheduled and ALL graduation paperwork with signatures must be submitted three weeks before the date of the Graduation Review.